JJF1962/Movies-ETL/README.md

 The objective of this module was to learn how to use the Extract; Transform; Load (ETL) process to create data pipelines, an essential skill for Data Analysis. as better detailed as follows:
 ##  Resources and main learning points
-As described in the section 8.0.2 it was learned the following during this module and challenge 8
+As described in the section 8.0.2 it was learned the following during this module 8.
 * Create an ETL pipeline from raw data to a SQL database.
 * Extract data from disparate sources using Python.
 * Clean and transform data using Pandas.